danielemuze/working-eks-cluster/README.md

 #Note that you can only access the CLuster using the account that was used to create it hence the need to create new users and roles by creating a ClusterRole and ClusterRoleBinding then you create the equivalent JSON on IAM GUI on AWS.

 7. Create an IAM group an attach policy to it.
+8. Create a user and add to the group